 Ethernet datapath

+The datapath is either pre-established during access network setup and/or dynamically configured when terminal connects to access network.
+A terminal resides on one datapath during a terminal session—i.e., is associated with a single datapath at session initiation—but may be assigned to different datapaths for subsequent sessions

+Link characteristics

 Various forwarding behaviors may exist in the NA, depending on the specific IEEE 802 access technology and configuration.
 Some technologies allow bridging—i.e., forwarding according to destination MAC addresses—to happen directly between TEs associated with the same NA.
 However, an NA may be configured to enforce that all user data coming from TEs are forwarded over R6 toward the BH.
 BH may contain functions to enable forwarding between the end stations without passing the data through the access router.

 Forwarding in the access network may be restricted to one of the following schemes: